tabmo/ReactiveAerospike/README.md

 val bin3 = AerospikeBin("z", 3)
 ```

-we can define operations to persist them.
+we can then go on and persist them.

-note: **ALL OPERATIONS ARE ASYNCHRONOUS**

 ####### put
 A `put` operation for a given `key` and a list of `bins` looks like this:
 ```scala
 client.put(key, Seq(bin1, bin2, bin3))
 ```
-Put operations always return your key wrapped in a future.
+Put operations always return a key wrapped in a future.
 In this specific case you would get a `Future[AerospikeKey[Int]]`.

 ####### get